 The Board of Commissioners can serve as one of several community liaisons to represent the Park District in the community.
 These liaisons include:

-Winnetka Caucus Council Parks Committee – Board Liaison: David Seaman
+- Winnetka Caucus Council Parks Committee – Board Liaison: Cynthia Rapp

 The responsibility of the liaison is to submit reports to the Board detailing community activity that is taking place within the village and other organizations.
 The purpose of serving as a liaison is to link the park district to other important functions of the village or organizations that support the park district, or that the park district has interest in.
 Responsibilities could include: attending meetings, reviewing meeting minutes, canvassing website information, and actively reaching out as needed.
 A liaison is not authorized to take any action unless directed by the Board.